mui/mui-x/docs/data/tree-view/simple-tree-view/focus/focus.md

 return <SimpleTreeView apiRef={apiRef}>{children}</SimpleTreeView>;
 ```

+When your component first renders, `apiRef` will be `undefined`.
-`apiRef` will be undefined during the first render and will then contain methods allowing you to imperatively interact with the Tree View.
+After this initial render, `apiRef` holds methods to interact imperatively with the Tree View.
 :::

 ### Focus a specific item